 Manta Ray Night Snorkel and Dive (Kona, Big Island)

-One of the top two snorkels and top 10 dives in the world, there is absolutely nothing cooler than exploring the ocean’s underbelly and majestic creatures via headlamp.
+One of the top two snorkels and top 10 SCUBA dives in the world, there is absolutely nothing cooler than exploring the ocean’s underbelly and majestic creatures via headlamp.
 You’ll meet at the marina at sunset where you’re taken 30 minutes by boat to a cove known for its manta ray activity.
 Attracted to the lights and the plankton drawn out by the lights, the snorkelers hold on to a floating raft on the surface while the divers sink to the bottom.
 Within minutes, huge mantas are doing flips in between the two groups.
 On any given day you can see dozens of the famed sea creatures, each with their own story and name.

 Papakolea Green Sand Beach (Big Island)

 One of just four green sand beaches in the world (the second closest is in Guam), the drive to Papakolea takes you through 10 miles of cornfields before you reach a small dirt parking lot close to the shore.
 From there, one giant family of 16 is waiting in jacked up 4x4s to take you the last 3 miles to the beach unless you’re brave (or silly) enough to attempt the hike or off-roading on your own.
-It’s a rocky, windy, unmarked trail with plenty of sand traps to get stuck in and definitely worth the $15 to hear their stories of the island, as they have been doing this for 7 years.
+It’s a rocky, windy, unmarked trail with plenty of sand traps to get stuck in and definitely worth the $15 to hear their stories of the island, as they have been doing this for seven years.
 The unique green sand gets it’s coloring from the mineral olivine, found in the enclosing cinder cone the area’s volcano.

 Punalu’u Black Sand Beach (Big Island)